September 18, 2019 weather forecast

-(Wednesday, September 18th 2019) The fantastic weather stretch continues!
-Enjoy the sunshine and late-summer warmth.
+(Thursday, September 19th 2019) Guess what?
+It’s dry and sunny again today!
+Get out and enjoy.
+Temperatures start to warm up more too.

-A strong, large area of high pressure moving in out of Eastern Canada will position itself over the Northeast through the rest of the week and into at least much, if not all of the upcoming weekend!
+The strong, large area of high pressure moving in out of Eastern Canada will continue to keep our weather dry and sunny.

 Thursday: More sunshine and comfy temps.
 Highs in the low to mid 70s.